-N people are standing in a circle waiting to get executed.
+In Josephus problem circular linked list N people are standing in a circle waiting to get executed.
 The counting begins at some point in the circle and proceeds around the circle in a fixed direction.
 In each step, a certain number of people are skipped, and the next person is executed.
-The elimination proceeds around the circle (which is becoming smaller and smaller as the executed peoples are removed), until only the last person remains, who is given freedom.
+The elimination proceeds around the circle (which is becoming smaller and smaller as the executed people are removed), until only the last person remains, who is given freedom.

-Given the total number of person N and a number M, which indicates that M-1 persons are skipped and the Mth person is killed in the circle, your task is to choose the place in the initial circle so that you are the last one remaining (survive).
+Given the total number of persons N and the number M, which indicates that M-1 persons are skipped and the Mth person is killed in the circle, your task is to choose the place in the initial circle so that you are the last one remaining (survive).

 Let us understand the problem with the help of an example:

 Let’s take an input, where N = 5 and M = 3.

 At this point, we have understood the problem statement ofJosephus problem circular linked list.
 Now we will try to formulate an approach to this problem.

 Before moving to the approach ofJosephus problem circular linked list, try to think about how you can approach this problem.

 - If stuck, no problem, we will thoroughly see how we can approach this problem in the next section.

 Let’s move to the approach section.